Skip to main content

 • Not a substitute for full survey evidence and design calculations

-A practical workflow is to use EPC data as context, then validate assumptions with a survey pack that includes room-level heat loss inputs, electrical evidence, and installation constraints.
+A practical way to use EPC data is as context, then validate assumptions with a survey report that includes room-level heat loss inputs, electrical evidence, and installation constraints.

 For homeowners and professionals